the-database/traiNNer-redux/docs/source/config_reference.md

 ### ema_decay

   The decay factor to use for EMA (exponential moving average).
 Set to 0 to disable EMA.

   Type: float
+### ema_switch_epoch

+  Epoch at which to switch EMA model to online model.

+  Type: float
 ### grad_clip